PheonixCS/ai_gen/endpoints.md

 # API Endpoints Documentation

-This document provides a comprehensive list of all API endpoints used by the frontend in the AI Photo Generator project.
+This document provides a comprehensive list of all API endpoints used by the frontend in the IMAGENI project.
 All endpoints are configured in `config/endpoints-config.ts` for centralized management.

 ## Configuration Structure